George Martin: Cirque du Soleil and Love

 In 2006, Martin and his son, Giles Martin, remixed 80 minutes of Beatles music for the Las Vegas stage performance Love, a joint venture between Cirque du Soleil and the Beatles' Apple Corps Ltd. A soundtrack album from the show was released that same year.
 As part of his contribution to the soundtrack album, Martin orchestrated a score for a demo version of "While My Guitar Gently Weeps"; the orchestra session, recorded at AIR Lyndhurst Hall, was his final orchestral production.
-Love reached no. 3 in the UK charts and no. 4 in the US.
 Martin received the 2008 Grammy Awards for Best Compilation Soundtrack Album and Best Surround Sound Album.